MJKWoolnough/httpdir/README.md

 type OSFile string
 ```

-OSFile is the path of a file in the real filesystem to be put into the im-memory
+OSFile is the path of a file in the real filesystem to be put into the in-memory
-filesystem
+filesystem.

 #### func (OSFile) ModTime

 ```go
 func (o OSFile) ModTime() time.Time
 ```
-ModTime returns the ModTime of the file
+ModTime returns the ModTime of the file.

 #### func (OSFile) Mode

 ```go
 func (o OSFile) Mode() fs.FileMode
 ```
-Mode returns the Mode of the file
+Mode returns the Mode of the file.

 #### func (OSFile) Open

 ```go
 func (o OSFile) Open() (File, error)
 ```
-Open opens the file, returning it as a File
+Open opens the file, returning it as a File.

 #### func (OSFile) Size

 ```go
 func (o OSFile) Size() int64
 ```
-Size returns the size of the file
+Size returns the size of the file.